Axion-like Particle Search with a Light-Shining-Through-Walls Setup at a $\gamma$-$\gamma$ Collider: Methodology

-Downstream of the ALP production region, the primary $\gamma$-ray beam is removed by a dedicated beam dump system.
+Downstream of the ALPs production region, the primary $\gamma$-rays are removed by a dedicated beam dump system.
 This absorber eliminates the intense photon flux before it reaches the wall, ensuring that the wall is not directly irradiated by high-energy $\gamma$ rays.
-Consequently, potential ALP production from photon interactions in the wall material is strongly suppressed, and the dominant ALP source remains the well-defined magnetic conversion region.
+Consequently, potential ALPs production from photon interactions in the wall material is strongly suppressed, and the dominant ALPs source remains the well-defined magnetic conversion region.
 An opaque wall is placed downstream of the beam dump to block residual or scattered photons, while allowing ALPs to pass through essentially unimpeded.
 Behind the wall, a second magnetic-field region, $|\vec{B}_{2}|=5\,\mathrm{T}$ and $L_2=0.2\,\mathrm{m}$, enables the regeneration of photons via the inverse Primakoff effect.
 The regenerated $\gamma$ rays are then detected by a high-resolution photon detector, which is surrounded by anti-coincidence scintillator counters to suppress backgrounds from cosmic rays and environmental radiation.